reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 - [Cat Chenal](https://twitter.com/Ylemental)

 ## Contact
-I can be contacted via email: reshama@wimlds.org
+I can be reached at rs2715 at stern dot nyu dot edu

 ---
 ## References